kube-logging/logging-operator/docs/plugins/outputs/secret.md

 ```

 ### How it works?
-Behind the scene the operator will mark the secret with an annotation.
-It will watches it for changes as long as the annotation is presented.
+Behind the scene the operator marks the secret with an annotation and watches it for changes as long as the annotation is present.

 **Example annotated secret**
 ```yaml